TEACH4SD provides a range of event that connect people and sustainable practices

 ESD TALK #4 “Boosting green skills in construction”

-Join us on December 11th at 10:00 AM (CET) for the launch of the fourth ESD Talk.
+On December 11th, the fourth ESD Talk took place, with the theme construction.
 The construction sector is key to achieving the EU Green Deal goals, as this sector is responsible for large emissions and waste generation in the EU.
-Additionally, the EU construction industry employs 6.1% of the total EU workforce (12,7 million people), and the EU construction ecosystem itself employs approximately 24.9 million people.
-To achieve the goals set by the EU, there is a need for increasing green and circular skills in the construction sector.
-To discuss the challenges and opportunities within the construction sector, TEACH4SD hosts this fourth ESD Talk at which we will zoom in on the green skills needed to increase sustainability within construction.
+Additionally, the EU construction industry employs 6.1% of the total EU workforce (12.7 million people), and the EU construction ecosystem itself employs approximately 24.9 million people.
+To achieve the goals set by the EU, there is a need to increase green and circular skills in the construction sector.
+To discuss the challenges and opportunities within the construction sector, TEACH4SD hosted the fourth ESD Talk, where we zoomed in on the green skills needed to increase sustainability within construction.

 ESD-TALK #3 “Greening Responses to Excellence”